Teradata/developer-resources/docs/explore-and-analyze-data/create-first-project.md

-## Connect, then run your first workload
+## Connect, and run your first workload

 :::tip
 Run `%help` or `%help <command>` for details on all magic commands or any one of them.
 Or learn about the [magic commands](/docs/explore-and-analyze-data/magic-commands.md) provided by the AI Unlimited kernel specifically.